Rockypocky77/ChancifySATPrep/sat23.md

 The narrator's attitude toward the wrist injury is best described as

-A) purely resentful, because it ends the narrator's musical ambitions and career goals.
+A) exclusively negative and bitter, viewing it as a definitive termination of musical aspirations and professional objectives.

-B) conflicted, seeing it as both a setback and an unexpected release from pressure.
+B) ambivalent and complex, perceiving it simultaneously as a frustrating obstacle and an unanticipated liberation from intense performance expectations.

-C) indifferent, because the narrator never cared about violin.
+C) apathetic and unconcerned, because the narrator lacked genuine investment in violin playing from the beginning.

-D) amused, treating the injury as a joke.
+D) lighthearted and humorous, treating the injury as an amusing incident without serious consequences.

 In context, the phrase "pulled the emergency brake" (paragraph 3) most nearly suggests that